 A lawful absence will allow the student to make up the work that was missed while he/she was away.
 To determine what assignments must be made up, students in grades 7-12 who have lawful absences are responsible for contacting their teachers the day they return of school.
 Teachers in grades K-6 are responsible for informing students of make-up assignments.
 The student shall be entitled to five school days to make up all missed work.
 This would include time for testing as arranged by the student at the convenience of the teacher.
 Any work missed by the student while absent and not turned in will result in no credit for that assignment.
 Lawful absences include the following:

 - a.
-Illness or injury (A statement from a physician may be required at the discretion of the principal.)
+Illness or injury (A statement from a physician may be required at the discretion of the principal.) b.
+Quarantine - c.
+Death in the immediate family - d.

-- b.
-Quarantine

-- c.
-Death in the immediate family

-- d.
 Medical or dental appointments (Documentation from physician required).

-- e.
-Court or administrative proceedings

-- f.
-Religious observances

-- g.
-Educational opportunity (Prior approval and documentation by the principal is mandatory).